 This is best for the money that you expect or need soon.
 And are ready to expose to a bit greater market risk.
 Money market funds are also used by investors to store a portion of their portfolio in a safer investment than equities, or as a holding pen for money set aside for future investment.
 While money market funds are technically the best investment for beginners.
 They do not provide greater returns (or carry the higher risk of the other products on this page.
 Money market fund growth resembles high-yield savings account rates.

 If you’re not investing in the above-mentioned asset classes then there’s a strong probability your investment is in the alternative assets category.
 Bitcoin and Ethereum are examples of cryptocurrencies.
 The same goes for gold and silver, private equity, hedge funds, and even coins, stamps, wine, and art.

 Alternative investments gained appeal in the years following the Great Recession.
 Where both investors and bondholders faced huge drops in their funds.
-Gold prices for example, soared in 2011, reaching all-time highs that would not be surpassed until August 2020.
-However, this is typical alternative best investment for biginners, which are generally unregulated and riddled with volatility.
+Gold prices, for example, soared in 2011, reaching all-time highs that would not be surpassed until August 2020.
+However, this is a typical alternative best investment for beginners, which is generally unregulated and riddled with volatility.

 Brokered certificates of deposit (CDs)